deanwampler/programming-scala-book-code-examples/README.markdown

 Follow these [installation instructions](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).

-If you want to install Scala separate and the the *Scaladocs* (recommended), go to [scala-lang.org](http://scala-lang.org), but this isn't strictly required.
+If you want to install Scala separately and *Scaladocs* (recommended), go to [scala-lang.org](http://scala-lang.org), but this isn't strictly required.

 ### Editors, Eclipse, and IntelliJ